DavidvtWout/esphome-matter/README.md

 Even if you have no experience with any of these: just building the project and confirming (or reporting) whether it works on your setup is genuinely useful.
 [Open an issue](https://github.com/DavidvtWout/esphome-matter/issues) if something doesn't work or create or join a [discussion](https://github.com/DavidvtWout/esphome-matter/discussions) if you have feature requests or ideas.

-# Progress
+# Supported Hardware

-matter-over-thread and matter-over-wifi with a pre-configured network are both working! matter-over-ethernet isn't supported yet and isn't actively being worked on.
-Binding (for example a button to a light) is working now for matter-over-thread.
-Binding also works on wifi, but sometimes it takes a few seconds before a connection is made.
+The component only supports `ESP32` targets built with the **ESP-IDF** framework; the Arduino framework is not supported.
+It further requires the `platformio` toolchain (`esp32.toolchain: platformio`).

+Connectivity depends on which ESPHome networking components are configured:

+- **Matter-over-Wi-Fi**: If `wifi` is configured, Matter announces itself over mDNS and can be commissioned on the network.
+- **Matter-over-Thread**: Requires the `openthread` component and ESPHome **2026.6.0** or newer.
+- **Matter-over-Ethernet**: Isn't supported yet and isn't actively being worked on.
+Feel free to implement it ;)
+- **BLE commissioning**: Currently broken but this is something that I want to work on.
+The idea is that esphome-matter falls back to BLE commissioning (the default for most matter devices) when no `wifi`, `openthread`, or `ethernet` component is configured.

 So far, `ESP32-C3`, `ESP32-C5` `ESP32-C6`, `ESP32-S3` and `ESP32-H2` have been tested and confirmed to work!